Britt Black

-Brittin "Britt Black" Karroll is a Canadian rock musician whose father Peter Karroll is the founder of Her Royal Majesty's Records (HRMR) which signed and promoted her punk rock band LiveonRelease.
-Her song "Night Time" was included in the game Scarface: The World Is Yours soundtrack.
+Brittin "Britt Black" Ireland is a Canadian rock musician that was signed to Her Royal Majesty's Records (HRMR) which signed and promoted her punk rock band LiveonRelease.
+Her song "Night Time" was included in the 2006 Vivendi released multiplayer-online PC/console game Scarface: The World Is Yours soundtrack.

 Career

 Early years and LiveonRelease

 Black's musical career began at the age of ten when she co-wrote with pop rock artist Bif Naked for the track "Violence", released on Lava/Atlantic records.
 At the age of fourteen Britt founded the all female teen group LiveonRelease.
 The band was signed to AOL Time Warner's record label where it released two albums, Seeing Red and Goes on a Field Trip.
 The success of these records landed the band on international showcases, along with starting a blitz on Canada's media including several high rotation music videos and spots on national TV and radio shows.
 The band's premier single "I'm Afraid of Britney Spears" was featured on the soundtrack for the movie Dude, Where's My Car?.
 When LiveonRelease eventually broke up, Black was quickly taken on by Bif Naked to perform as lead guitarist.